elestio-examples/clickhouse/README.md

 - Gitlab
 - Docker compose

-But for these MySQL + PhpMyAdmin examples, you can choose Docker compose as your deployment method.
+But for these clickhouse + tabix  examples, you can choose Docker compose as your deployment method.

 ### Step 3: Select Docker compose example

-After selecting a deployment select MySQL + PhpMyAdmin as your docker-compose example
+After selecting a deployment select clickhouse + tabix as your docker-compose example

 ### Step 4: Configuration